Dudemanguy/mpv-manga-reader/README.md

 The manga-reader script has been completely rewritten.
 Remove any manga-worker scripts if you have them.
 They are no longer needed.
 Instead of making imagemagick calls, `manga-reader` is now based around the `lavfi-complex` filter (which I didn't know existed when I originally wrote this).
 Thanks to this, the script now works *with* mpv's playlist feature instead of having to work around it like it was doing previously.
 Using `lavfi-complex` is much faster (no more background image stitching hogging the I/O and CPU), has less boilerplate, and also removes all of the shell calls.
 That means it should work on Windows now.

 ## Usage
 Just place `manga-reader.lua` in your scripts directory and then load up a directory of images or an archive.
-Non-images are removed based on their extension.
-If you have some weird, special snowflake image format, just let me know and I can add it to the array.
+Non-images and archives are removed based on their extension.
+If you have some weird, special snowflake image/archive format, just let me know and I can add it to the array.

 By default, starting mpv-manga-reader is bound to `y`.
 When turning the reader on, it will enter manga mode and single page mode (by default) and rebind some keys.
 Here are the defaults.